The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Wisconsin, US

 Accepting New Patients

 Jeffrey Bahr is a primary care provider, practicing in Internal Medicine in Milwaukee, Wisconsin.
 Dr. Bahr is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, High Cholesterol, and Intrauterine Device Insertion.
+He is also highly rated in 456 other conditions, according to our data.
+His clinical expertise encompasses Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, High Cholesterol, and Intrauterine Device Insertion.
 Dr. Bahr is currently accepting new patients.

 Experienced in Light Chain Deposition Disease (LCDD)